-Researchers at the University of Washington Created a new mobile phone that never needs to be charged and can draw its power from air rather than relying on lithium battery cells.
+Researchers at the University of Washington have created a groundbreaking new mobile phone that never needs to be charged.
+This innovative device can draw its power from the air, eliminating the need for traditional lithium battery cells.

-The mobile phone is capable of converting radio waves at a specific frequency into power.
-It may not be copious amounts of power but it is enough to enable signals.
-One of the other features of the phone is that analog speech isn’t converted to a digital signal.
+The mobile phone operates by converting radio waves at a specific frequency into usable power.
+While the amount of power generated may not be substantial, it is sufficient to enable basic functionalities such as making calls and sending texts.
+One of the most remarkable features of this phone is that it does not convert analog speech into a digital signal.
+This is a significant departure from conventional mobile phones, which rely heavily on digital signal processing.

-The mobile phone has been developed over the past year by Vamsi Talla, a research associate at the lab of Joshua Smith, who researches computer science and electrical engineering at UW who explains to Wired in an interview that “Converting analog human speech to digital signals consumes a lot of power,” – “if you can communicate using analog technology, you’re actually more power efficient.”
+The phone has been developed over the past year by Vamsi Talla, a research associate at the lab of Joshua Smith.
+Smith is a prominent researcher in computer science and electrical engineering at the University of Washington.
+In an interview with Wired, Talla explained, “Converting analog human speech to digital signals consumes a lot of power,” adding that “if you can communicate using analog technology, you’re actually more power efficient.”

 Jump over to Wired via the link below for the full story.